liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 If there are many destinations to edit, you can choose to upload a bulk destinations CSV file.

 1. Select **Upload destinations** from the menu bar to activate the upload destinations panel.
 2. Download the CSV template to your computer.
-The template lists all migration tasks you haven't run.
+The template lists all never-run migration tasks.
 3. Input your destinations in the correct [destination path format](#destination-path-format) by adding to or modifying the "Destination path (to be added/modified)" column in the downloaded CSV template.
 Save your file as a .csv file with any name you wish.
 4. Select the **Browse** button to upload the file you saved.
 The destinations are validated upon uploading.
 The validation process may take a while and a validation report is generated if issues are found.
 We strongly recommend you complete the validation.
 5. Ensure all destinations pass the validation, then select **Save**.